 Your hormones shift dramatically between ovulation and your period, as you saw above.
 This shift is part of why you have PMS, so it makes sense that it would also be a cause for period flu.

-When estrogen and progesterone levels shift in the second half of your cycle, you can feel more tired and not sleep as well.
+When estrogen and progesterone levels shift in the second half of your cycle, you can feel more tired and not sleep as well2.
 Elevations in progesterone followed by steep declines can also impact neurotransmitters, like serotonin, that affect your mood and energy levels.

-Progesterone also has an anti-inflammation effect, so when it starts to fall, it also ramps up the release of inflammatory compounds that can cause pain and discomfort.
+Progesterone3 also has an anti-inflammation effect, so when it starts to fall, it also ramps up the release of inflammatory compounds that can cause pain and discomfort.
 And if your hormones are already out of balance, as seen with estrogen dominance, this can only make things worse.

 Prostaglandins and Period Flu

-Prostaglandins are hormone-like compounds that up-regulate inflammation in the body.
+Prostaglandins4 are hormone-like compounds that up-regulate inflammation in the body.
 One of their roles is to stimulate uterine contractions—needed when you're pregnant and trying to give birth and to shed your uterine lining during your period.

 Prostaglandins are also responsible for period poops (yes, that uptick in bowel movements is real, and you aren't alone if you have them) and menstrual cramps.
-They also elevate when you have an actual infection and can help explain why you may have a low-grade fever.
+They also elevate when you have an actual infection and can help explain why you may have a low-grade fever5.

 The more inflammation in the body, the more prostaglandins are present.
 While you might know that inflammation isn't great for your overall health, it's also critical to get it under control if you are experiencing period flu or PMS.